What Does Agile Mean in Project Management?

 This was a brief overview of what is meant by agility in the project environment.
 In the next article you will learn more about which projects are suitable for agile project management and how to use it optimally.

-Want to learn more about how to make your agile projects and Scrum even more successful?
-My book How to Successfully Apply Agile Project Management and Scrum takes you an important step further!
+Would you like to learn more about how to make your projects more successful with Scrum and Agile Project Management?
+My book Scrum – How to Successfully Apply Agile Project Management and Scrum takes you an important step further!

 Posted in Agile Project Management.